DavidFalade04/WorkoutPlanCreator/README.md

 ## User Stories

-- As a user I want to be able to add an exercise to my workout
+- As a user I want to be able to add an exercise to a workout
-- As a user I want to be able to update my workout log and track my PR's
+- As a user I want to be able to change the sets and reps for an exercise
-- As a user I want to be able to browse different exercises for different muscle groups
+- As a user I want to be able to browse exercises sorted by different muscle groups
-- As a user I want to be able to choose templates from a list of workout genres
+- As a user I want to be able to choose from and customize pre-made workout templates